Manuel Arroyo-Morales. Credit: UGRdivulga

 However, oncological treatment is extremely tough physically and highly traumatic psychologically.
 "The fact that this group of wrongly termed ‘cancer survivors’ should be growing leads us to ask what price they have to pay for their survival", says this University of Granada researcher.

-The results indicate that when we compare these patients with individuals of a similar age and gender, we find that colon present a substantial deterioration of their functional capacity—that is, their capacity to lead normal daily work and leisure routines.
+The results indicate that when we compare these patients with individuals of a similar age and gender, we find that colon cancer survivors present a substantial deterioration of their functional capacity—that is, their capacity to lead normal daily work and leisure routines.

 Loss of strength